opnfv/fuel/docs/release/installation/installation.instruction.rst

 The Installer Descriptor File extends the PDF with pod related parameters required by the installer.
 This information may differ per each installer type and it is not considered part of the pod infrastructure.
-The IDF file must be named after the PDF with the prefix "idf-".
+The IDF file must be named after the PDF with the prefix ``idf-``.
 A reference file with the expected structure is available at ``mcp/config/labs/local/idf-pod1.yaml``.

 The file follows a yaml structure and two sections "net_config" and "fuel" are expected.

-The "net_config" section describes all the internal and provider networks assigned to the pod.
+The ``net_config`` section describes all the internal and provider networks assigned to the pod.
 Each used network is expected to have a vlan tag, IP subnet and attached interface on the boards.
-Untagged vlans shall be defined as "native".
+Untagged vlans shall be defined as ``native``.

-The "fuel" section defines several sub-sections required by the Fuel installer:
+The ``fuel`` section defines several sub-sections required by the Fuel installer:

 - jumphost: List of bridge names for each network on the Jumpserver.
 - network: List of device name and bus address info of all the target nodes.